Cloud Security Shared Responsibility Model

 If you're using software-as-a-service like Microsoft 365 or Salesforce, the provider is responsible for almost everything.
 You're responsible for user management and data governance.
 The provider handles the application, the infrastructure, the patching, the updates.

-The same organization might have all these services and need to understand responsibility for each.
-Your email is SaaS—the email provider handles security.
-Your database is PaaS—the database provider handles the platform, you handle access control.
-Your file servers are IaaS—you handle the servers, the provider handles the infrastructure.
+The same organization will have all these services and needs to understand responsibility for each.
+Your email is SaaS — the email provider handles security.
+Your database is PaaS — the database provider handles the platform, you handle access control.
+Your file servers are IaaS — you handle the servers, the provider handles the infrastructure.
 You have to understand the specific responsibility line for each service you use, not assume a general model applies everywhere.

 Providers have security tools to help you identify misconfiguration.
 AWS Config identifies non-compliant configurations.
 Azure Policy prevents non-compliant resources from being created.
-Google Cloud Compliance shows you your compliance posture.
+Google Cloud Security Command Center shows you your compliance posture.
 But these are tools you have to use.
 They don't automatically fix misconfiguration.
 They identify problems and flag them.
 You have to fix them.

 This means your security depends on your ability to configure correctly.
 For many organizations, that's the challenge.
 They understand the responsibility but lack the expertise to configure correctly.
 This is where third-party tools and consultants add value.
 They help you configure cloud environments correctly.
 But the responsibility is still yours.
 Hiring someone to configure your cloud correctly transfers the execution but not the accountability.

-Shared responsibility affects audit and compliance.
-If you're audited for compliance—whether SOC 2, ISO 27001, PCI DSS, or some other framework—the auditor will ask what the cloud provider is responsible for and what you're responsible for.
+Shared responsibility affects audit and compliance directly.
+If you're audited for compliance — whether SOC 2, ISO 27001, PCI DSS, or some other framework — the auditor will ask what the cloud provider is responsible for and what you're responsible for.
 You have to prove you've fulfilled your responsibility.
 If your responsibility is patching systems and you haven't been patching, you fail compliance.

-Assuming the provider audit report covers everything you need is a common mistake.
+Assuming the provider audit report covers everything you need is a common and dangerous mistake.
 Each provider audit report covers specific controls and specific scope.
-There might be gaps between the audit scope and your environment.
+There are gaps between the audit scope and your environment.
 You're responsible for those gaps.
 If your compliance requires encryption of data at rest and the provider's audit report covers their encryption infrastructure but doesn't cover your configuration of encryption keys, you're responsible for verifying that you've configured encryption correctly.

 Some services are harder to categorize because they're partially managed.
-Kubernetes is an example.
-You can install and manage Kubernetes yourself—you own everything.
+Kubernetes is a clear example.
+You can install and manage Kubernetes yourself — you own everything.
 Or you can use managed Kubernetes like AWS EKS, Azure AKS, or Google GKE where the provider manages the control plane and you manage the worker nodes.
 Or you can use serverless container services where the provider manages everything.

 Container images are your responsibility regardless.
 If you build a container image with vulnerabilities, that's your problem.
 Network policies within Kubernetes are your responsibility.
 Workload security is your responsibility.
 The provider manages the platform and infrastructure, but you manage what runs on it.